 Quarterly 10-Q filings are now ingested and scored using year-over-year pairing (Q1 this year vs. Q1 last year, etc.) rather than sequential quarter-to-quarter comparison.
 Sequential pairing produced near-zero signal during sustained distress periods because adjacent quarters look similar; YoY pairing captures the cumulative drift.
 A separate 10-Q ceiling is computed from the quarterly corpus using the same 95th-percentile method as the 10-K ceiling.
 10-Q scores are shown as orange triangle overlays on the company chart and are included in API responses and alert emails.

 Coverage expanded from the original labeled corpus (~40 companies) through two phases of EDGAR backfill to the current 4,900+ company universe.
 The control ceiling — the 95th-percentile score across all non-crisis companies in the same year — is now computed from this larger corpus and is more stable than the early labeled-corpus ceiling.
-All backtest statistics are computed on the full corpus.
+All reported statistics are computed on the full corpus.

 FilingDrift launched with a phrase-escalation model applied to annual 10-K filings from EDGAR.
 Risk factor sections are tokenized, and a curated vocabulary of distress-associated phrases (going concern, impairment, liquidity risk, etc.) is tracked across consecutive filing pairs.
 Scores are IDF-weighted to reduce the influence of phrases that appear across the entire corpus.
 Initial labeled corpus: 11 crisis companies, 29 controls.